 - Right click the partition that has adjacent Unallocated space and select Extend Volume.

 - In Extend Volume Wizard window, simply click Next till Finish.

-How to resize partitions in physical server
+2. How to resize server partition on physical disk

 Better than other tools, NIUBI Partition Editor has powerful technologies to protect system and data, for example: